jadoGmbH/jado-SwiperSlider-Plugin-4-WordPress/README.md

-For better Documentation please have a look at https://swiperjs.com
+For a Live Preview click https://www.ja.do/swiper/ & for better documentation please have a look at https://swiperjs.com